huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 </div>

 <!--
 In the world of react, they release RSC since 2020.
-They are using an ast streamed and provided by the server to describe the Virtual node tree.
+They are using an ast streamed by the server to describe the Virtual node tree.

-We do have something quite equivalent in Nuxt called Nuxt island.
-It basically render static html and bypass hydration.
+We do have something quite equivalent in Nuxt called Nuxt island which uses JSON response to render static html.

 For those who tried Astro, Nuxt Island is basically the reverse thing.

-Astro islands are small portions of interactivity within static html, Nuxt Islands are portions of static html within a single page application
+Astro islands are small portions of interactive components within static html, Nuxt Islands are portions of static html within an interactive single page application

 -->